Cecily Bonville, 7th Baroness Harington: Stepfather

 Her mother remarried shortly before 6 February 1462.
 Cecily's stepfather was William Hastings, 1st Baron Hastings, one of the most powerful men in England, serving as Lord Chamberlain and a personal advisor to her first cousin once removed, King Edward IV, who by that time sat upon the English throne, having been proclaimed king in London on 4 March 1461.
 Edward had strengthened his claim with the resounding Yorkist victory on 29 March at the Battle of Towton where he as overall commander of the Yorkist army had overwhelmingly defeated the Lancastrians who suffered heavy losses including the deaths of two of their commanders Henry Percy, 3rd Earl of Northumberland and Sir Andrew Trollope.

 In addition to her own dowry, Katherine brought the wardship of Cecily to her new husband.

-By her mother's marriage to Lord Hastings, Cecily would acquire three surviving half-brothers, Edward Hastings, 2nd Baron Hastings (26 November 1466 – 8 November 1506), who married Mary Hungerford, Baroness Botreaux, by whom he had issue, Richard Hastings (born 1468), William Hastings who married Jane Sheffield; and a half-sister, Anne Hastings who married George Talbot, 4th Earl of Shrewsbury, by whom she had issue.
+By her mother's marriage to Lord Hastings, Cecily would acquire three surviving half-brothers: Edward Hastings, 2nd Baron Hastings, who married Mary Hungerford, Baroness Botreaux; Richard Hastings; and William Hastings, who married Jane Sheffield.
+In addition, there was a half-sister, Anne Hastings, who married George Talbot, 4th Earl of Shrewsbury.